jevally/XeroPresence/README.md

 # Xero Presence
 Discord Rich Presence for Xero
+Every 30 seconds it updates your current game state

 ## Tutorial
 1. Open Firefox or Chrome (tutorial is written using chrome)